 < Prev. / Next >

-“Filter Object Series” act as filters to question our stereotypical perceptions of the female representation.
-Drawing a thin line between the familiar and the unfamiliar, the imagined and the real, fantasy and representation was part of a self conscious; process without becoming explicit, leaving the space to the viewers to create their stories.
+“Filter Object Series” question our stereotypical perceptions of the female representation.
+Drawing a thin line between the familiar and the unfamiliar, the imagined and the real, fantasy and representation was part of a self conscious process.
 Tactility, visual puns, light and color are combined to trigger fantasy and ambiguity.